oclipa/reactjs-cheat-sheet/README.md

 * Be aware that `setState()` is [asynchronous](https://medium.com/@wereHamster/beware-react-setstate-is-asynchronous-ce87ef1a9cf3).
 Calling `setState()` should be considered a request that React may ignore.
 This is particularly true if `setState()` is called multiple times in the same update cycle; later calls may overwrite earlier ones.
 * In addition, it is good practice to only ever change state properties immutably.
 This can be achieved by making a copy of the property to be updated, updating the copy and then overwriting the original property, e.g.

+Bearing these issues in mind, the recommended pattern is the following:

 ```jsx
 deleteOldestHandler = () => {
   // create a copy of the person array